naftalimurgor/web3-nodejs-provider/README.md

 **NOTE: This is just an example.
 NEVER hard code production/mainnet private keys in your code or commit them to git.
 They should always be loaded from environment variables or a secure secret management system.**

+## Similar work
+Compose own providers (Made to work  with MetaMask Browser Wallet only): https://github.com/MetaMask/web3-provider-engine

+## Support
+If you wish to support this project, please do so on:

+1. BTC: `3AKZndQ3fgj48emakUXe81dyW7zTJQm7wv`
+2. LTC: `MQFsxZ42CD3HEyucM1jj2WM4xbYibYWsVg`
+3. ETH: `0xB61ED210326FEb11A1f7048c77c404553fCed702`